JuanAyala7/JuanAyala7/README.md

 You are witnessing the development of a developer as I become educated on what is required for Full Stack Development.

 Challenging myself is something I enjoy.
-Software Development will be a challenge that I'll be using to aid others with their branding, functionality, and ability to grow as a company.
+Apart of that is Software Development, which I'll be using to aid others with their branding, functionality, and ability to grow as a company.

 I have 4 years of honorable military service in the U.S. Air Force as a airborne mission systems operator, datalink operator, and safety representative.
 As a military veteran, I have learned to thrive in high stress and high tempo environments, which allows me to continually adapt, overcome, and develop the solution the client is looking for.